 Interestingly enough, I came to re-discover the reason why I was never in a romantic relationship.
 Firstly, I have never been motivated to have a romantic relationship.
 Secondly, I have always prioritized my career goals over all else.
 Lastly, human relationships are emotionally difficult.
 My work has never disappointed me, but people do.

 On a different note, an end of a romantic relationship has allowed me to appreciate another type of relationship, friendship.
 When I was really sad, my friends were there for me to cheer me up and made sure that I was fine.
 They gave me words of encouragement and advice.
-I never knew that having a pint with a close friend after a depressing day can make me so happy.
+I never knew that having a pint of beer with a close friend after a stressful day can make me so happy.
 I was happy that my friend was there for me.
 I don’t know what I have done to deserve such great friendships.
-Interestingly, that day was one of the saddest days and happiest days.
+Somehow, that day was one of the saddest days and happiest days in my life.

 When we like or love someone, we seem to forget that although that person may be the source of our happiness it is not the only source of our happiness.
 Then we become attached to that person and we are dependent on them to provide us with happiness.
 By the time the relationship comes to an end, we have already forgotten how to be happy without that person.
 It is easy for people to become consumed by the romantic relationship that they are in or seek to be in.
 This is dangerous.
 As much as love and affection sustain us, there can be more important things and there are other types of relationships.